kstenerud/concise-encoding/ce-structure.md

  * [String-like arrays](#string-like-arrays), which contain UTF-8 data.
 A string-like array's elements are always 8 bits wide, regardless of how many characters the bytes encode (i.e. the array length is in bytes, not characters).
  * [Typed arrays](#typed-array), whose contents represent elements of a particular size and type.
  * [Custom types](#custom-types), which represent custom data that only a custom codec designed for them will understand.
-Elements of a custom type array are always considered 8 bits wide (regardless of the actual data the bytes represent), and are encoded either in the style of a uint8 [typed array](#typed-array) for custom binary, or a [string-like array](#string-like-arrays) for custom text.
+Elements of a custom type array are always considered 8 bits wide (regardless of the actual data the bytes represent).

 ### String-like Arrays